MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/filter-articles.md

 Any personalization you make to your filter selections is also be applicable to the form-based knowledge control and standalone knowledge base search page.

 If you deactivate a filter, it appears as deactivated.
-If you reactivate the same filter later, the filter keep its previous configuration.
+If you reactivate the same filter later, the filter keeps its previous configuration.

 1. In the agent application, go to **Service** > **Knowledge** > **Knowledge Personalization**.
 2. For each filter value you want to change, select the ellipsis in the top-right corner, and then select **Preselects**.
 3. To make a filter value available by default, toggle the preset next to the filter to the right so that **Preselected** appears next to the filter name.
-4. When you are finished making your selections, select **Done** > **Save**.
+4. When you're finished making your selections, select **Done** > **Save**.
 5. If you want to deactivate a filter, select the ellipsis in the top-right corner for the filter you want to stop using, and then select **Deactivate**.
 6. Select **Done** > **Save**.
-7. When you are ready to reactivate the filter, select the ellipsis again, and then select **Activate**.
+7. When you're ready to reactivate the filter, select the ellipsis again, and then select **Activate**.
    All the previous configurations are reinstated.

 ### Sort knowledge articles